 So the city grows and grows and its importance grows with it in the 21st century.
 Robert Coon, the mystic whose book Earth Chakras examines planetary energies from whole different point of

-view than most people are familiar with, assigns a great deal of importance to this Leo new moon and its relationship to Beijing.
+view than most people are familiar with, assigns a great deal of importance to this August new moon and its relationship to Beijing.
 Beijing has an increasingly influential role to play in

 world affairs and this growth is visibly in progress between the years 2008-2027.
 On any August new moon, Coon suggests incorporating Beijing into one's meditations or other vibration lifting activities; "If you don't have a photo, try to imagine, or visualise, the area of the world you are

 concentrating on.
 Above all, try to enjoy what you are doing during these "link-up" times."
-So we could send some positive vibes to Beijing and it's leaders this week, they could probably use it.
+Coon's list of lunar events can be found here.